The Polish Colony in Harbin, Manchuria

 Meeting with the chairman of the Harbinites Club in Szczecin, Poland

-There is an excellent recent YouTube video entitled Polsko-Rosyjskie miasto w Chinach.
+There is an excellent recent YouTube video titled Polsko-Rosyjskie miasto w Chinach.
 (Polish-Russian City in China).
 In Polish.
-Regrettably, there are no captions or subtitles available.
+Regrettably, no captions or subtitles are available.
 This video tells some of the stories of the Poles and Russians in Harbin.
-The meeting with the club chairman Romuald Oziewicz, starts at 17 minutes and 5 seconds into the video.
+The meeting with the club chairman, Romuald Oziewicz, starts at 17 minutes and 5 seconds into the video.
 I highly recommend the complete video if you can follow along in Polish.
-Oziewicz gives much insight into the history of Poles in Harbin and their life in Poland.
+Oziewicz provides valuable insight into the history of Poles in Harbin and their lives in Poland.

 From the YouTube channel Planeta Abstrakcja.
 Dated March 2024.